Why is Quitting Smoking Difficult?

 You may even feel uncomfortable not smoking at times or in places where you usually have a cigarette.
 These times and places are called “triggers.”
 That’s because they trigger, or turn on, cigarette cravings.
 Breaking these habits is the hardest part of quitting for some smokers.

 Quitting isn’t easy.
-Just reading this guide won’t do it.
+Just reading a few articles online probably won’t do it.
 It may take several tries.
 But you learn something each time you try.
 It takes willpower and strength to beat your addiction to nicotine.
 Remember that millions of people have quit smoking for good.
-You can be one of them!
+You can be one of them — you can be like so many millions of others, an ex-smoker.